THE 2023 GRANT CYCLE OFFICIALLY OPENS NOVEMBER 10th DURING THE BUSINESS MEETING AND CLOSES JAN 15, 2023.

 The Southeastern Archaeological Conference, in order to promote public awareness of archaeology in the Southeast, supports a program of small grants to finance public outreach projects.
-SEAC will provide an annual grant, not to exceed $2,000 per year, to an applicant through a competitive application process, as follows:
+SEAC will provide an annual grant, not to exceed $5,000 for a single project or $2,500 to fund projects as determined through the review process, to an applicant through a competitive application process, as follows:

 - Projects proposed for grant funding should promote public awareness of archaeology in the Southeast through any of a variety of educational and outreach activities.
 Examples of suitable projects might include: teacher workshops, printed material for public consumption, exhibits, workshops for adults or children, Archaeology Week/Month activities, Project Archaeology workshops, Elderhostel programs, archaeology fairs, public field trips, or other public-oriented projects.